 It is written by an external management entity.

-Changes take effect as soon as practical in the implementation."
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates that the transmission and reception of the Data field of the HE ER SU PPDU when transmitted over the high frequency 106-tone within primary 20 MHz channel is enabled.
+This capability is disabled otherwise."

 DEFVAL { false }